dpatzan2/command-line-clue/game/notebook.md

 I found the Magnifying Glass in the science lab
 I found the Paint Brush in the cafe
 I found the blacksmith in the office records
+I found the crime scene at the mansion

 Location of the crime is still unknown - the room must have been empty when it happened...